IDE Extension

 IDE Attributes

-Naninovel has a number of C# attributes to provide various IDE-related functionality to custom commands.
-For example, to add on-hover documentation to the custom commands and/or parameters, apply Documentation
+Naninovel has a number of C# attributes to provide various IDE-related functionality to custom commands and expression functions.
+For example, to add on-hover documentation to the custom commands and/or parameters, apply Doc

 attribute to command type and parameter fields respectively: